 Remembering Kathy Jefferson Bancroft

 The Manzanar Committee mourns the loss this week of our dear friend, ally, and educator Kathy Jefferson Bancroft.
-She was a tireless advocate for indigenous rights and was a fierce defender of her homeland, Payahüünadu (Owen’s Valley).
+She was a tireless advocate for Indigenous rights and was a fierce defender of her homeland, Payahuunadü (Owen’s Valley).
 As Tribal Historic Preservation Officer for the Lone Pine Paiute-Shoshone Tribe, she worked alongside the Manzanar Committee to stop the Los Angeles Department of Water and Power (LADWP) from building a solar ranch adjacent to Manzanar National Historic Site.
 Bancroft also led the fight to defend Conglomerate Mesa – an area of land near Owens Lake – from being destroyed by mining companies seeking to exploit the land.

 Wendi Yamashita is the Director of Katari, a partnership between the Manzanar Committee and the National Park Service that mentors college Nikkei about Japanese American history and community building.
-She recalled, “For many years, Kathy welcomed Manzanar Pilgrimage participants to Payahahhnadü reminding us whose land we are on and how we are all connected and responsible to each other.
+She recalled, “For many years, Kathy welcomed Manzanar Pilgrimage participants to Payahuunadü reminding us whose land we are on and how we are all connected and responsible to each other.
 Kathy also spoke at our Katari program, explaining how white settlers brutally oppressed the Paiute and Shoshone people to exploit the land and resources of Payahuunadü.”

 Kathy Bancroft and Wendi Yamashita at Manzanar National Historic Site on April 24, 2022.
 Photo credit: Monica Embrey